diesel-rs/diesel/guide_drafts/trait_derives.md

 ## Queryable
-A `Queryable` struct is one that represents the data structure returned from a database query.
+A `Queryable` struct is one that represents the data returned from a database query.
 In many cases this may map exactly to the column structure of a single table, however there may be cases where you need to make a query that spans several tables and/or only uses a subset of columns.